MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 #### Implement admin consent flow

-When an application developer directs users to the admin consent endpoint with the intent to record consent for the entire tenant, it is known as admin consent flow.
+When an application developer directs users to the admin consent endpoint with the intent to give consent for the entire tenant, it is known as admin consent flow.
 To ensure the admin consent flow works properly, application developers must list all permissions in the RequiredResourceAccess property in the application manifest.

 Most organizations disable the ability for their users to consent to applications.
 To give users the ability to still request consent for applications and to have an administrative review capability, it is recommended to implement the admin consent workflow.
 Follow the [admin consent workflow steps](/azure/active-directory/manage-apps/configure-admin-consent-workflow) to configure it in your tenant.